andyolivers/ragmint/README.md

 ## 📊 Example Experiment Workflow

-1. Define your retriever and reranker configuration in YAML
+1. Define your retriever, embedding, and reranker setup
-2. Launch an optimization search (Grid, Random, or Bayesian)
+2. Launch optimization (Grid, Random, Bayesian) or AutoTune
-3. Ragmint evaluates combinations automatically and reports top results
+3. Compare performance with explainability
-4. Export best parameters for production pipelines
+4. Persist results to leaderboard for later inspection

 ---